Shopify/polaris-viz/src/components/LineChart/LineChart.md

   renderTooltipContent?: (data: RenderTooltipContentData): React.ReactNode;
 }
 ```

-You can access this interface by importing `LineChartProps`.

 This component derives its size from its parent container and fills the width of its parent's container.
 It has a default height of `250`, which is configurable via the `chartHeight` prop.
 The `chartHeight` specifically affects the height of chart, and does not include or affect the height of the legend.